- Home

 -

 The city has been sharing updates about PFAS in the water since 2007 in the City Update newsletter, on the city's website, via its InTouch email notification system*, on its YouTube channel, and through the local media.
 Information also is provided in the annual Water Quality Report.
 Updates will continue to be provided through these channels.
-There also have been more than 30 public meetings on this topic since the beginning of 2019.
+There also have been several public meetings on this topic since the beginning of 2019.

 Information also is available on the MDH PFAS sites and what PFAS are, and the State of Minnesota's dedication to the settlement with 3M and the process for identifying long-term treatment solutions.